 How to debug Azure Function locally in Visual Studio

 You can easily debug your Azure function by putting a breakpoint in your Azure function code and then run your Azure Function project by pressing F5.
 Now you will get the Azure Function URL, you try accessing the URL in any of your favorite Browsers.
-Once you will put the URL in the Browser and hit the Enter button.
+Once you put the URL in the Browser, hit the Enter button.
 You can able to see it will hit the debugger in your code.
 Let’s check this complete debugging scenario

-Now put the debugger in your Azure Function code as shown below
+Now, put the debugger in your Azure Function code as shown below

 http://localhost:7071/api/HTTPAzureFunction.
 Copy this URL.